jpw/ai-goddess-namer/README.md

 `deactivate` when done.

-## prereqs
+## Prereqs

-    - `source env/bin/activate`
+Once you've got your venv up and running:

-    - `pip install --upgrade pip`
+ - `python -m pip install --upgrade pip`
-    - `pip install --upgrade tensorflow` or, if you are having pip problems,
  - `python -m pip install --upgrade tensorflow`
-    - if it moans about sensortools, then `python -m pip install setuptools --upgrade` and rerun the tensorflow install.
+ - if it moans about sensortools, then `python -m pip install setuptools --upgrade` and rerun the previous tensorflow install step.

-Finally check the tensorflow install:
+Check the TensorFlow install:

 `python -c "import tensorflow as tf;print(tf.reduce_sum(tf.random.normal([1000, 1000])))"`

-Re-do the tensorflow install dance, but with `textgenrnn`.
+More info on installing TensorFlow can be found in the [TensorFlow install docs](https://www.tensorflow.org/install).

+Now install `textgenrnn`:

+ - `python -m pip install textgenrnn`

 Now you should be good to go.

-## running
+## Running

 `python generate.py`

 It should output some debugging info from TensorFlow & textgenrnn, and then a list of new goddess names!

+Have a look at the source for more clues on how to have fun with the output.

+Don't forget to `deactivate` the venv when done playing around.

-## generating your own text
+## Generating your own text

 First, train it.
 Reference your wordlist in the `train.py` script.